 Obstetrics/Gynecology — pregnancy and women’s reproductive disorders

 Orthopedics — bone and connective tissue disorders

 Physical Therapy & Rehabilitative Medicine — for disorders such as low back injury, spinal cord injuries, and strokes

 Psychiatry — emotional or mental disorders

 Radiology — x-rays and related procedures (such as ultrasound, CT, and MRI)

-Hematology — pain and other symptoms related to joints and other parts of the musculoskeletal system
+Hematology — pain and other symptoms related to joints and other parts of the muscular-skeletal system

 Urology — disorders of the male reproductive system and urinary tract and the female urinary tract

 The first half of our primary mission at Healthy-Habits is to assist those who are in need or less fortunate to help themselves !
 We are certified Primary or Personal Care Managers (PCA’s) and Certified Nursing Assistance’s ( CNA’s) that are important to many people and we assist nurses or doctors as well.
 Here at Healthy-Habits we are there to make it easier for our clients to live a natural healthy life and to provide medical assistance when needed.